apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ## Logging

-While Crawlee gives us statistics about HTTP requests and concurrency, we otherwise don't have much visibility into pages we're crawling or items we're saving.
-Let's add custom logging where we see fit given our use case:
+Crawlee gives us stats about HTTP requests and concurrency, but we don't get much visibility into the pages we're crawling or the items we're saving.
+Let's add some custom logging:

 ```py
 import asyncio